jardon/gnome-mosaic/README.md

 ### Window Management Mode

-> This mode is activated with `Super` + `Return`.
+This mode is activated with `Super` + `Return`.

 Window management mode activates additional keyboard control over the size and location of the currently-focused window.
 The behavior of this mode changes slightly based on whether you are in auto-tile mode, or in the default stacking mode.
 In the default mode, an overlay is displayed snapped to a grid, which represents a possible future location and size of your focused window.
 This behavior changes slightly in auto-tiling mode, where resizes are performed immediately and overlays are only shown when swapping windows.

 Activating this enables the following behaviors:

-- `<Direction>`
-    - In default mode, this will move the displayed overlay around based on a grid
-    - In auto-tile mode, this will resize the window
+- `<Direction>`: In default mode, this will move the displayed overlay around based on a grid.
+In auto-tile mode, this will resize the window.
-- `Shift` + `<Direction>`
-    - In default mode, this will resize the overlay
-    - In auto-tile mode, this will do nothing
+- `Shift` + `<Direction>`: In default mode, this will resize the overlay.
+In auto-tile mode, this will do nothing.
-- `Ctrl` + `<Direction>`
-    - Selects a window in the given direction of the overlay
-    - When `Return` is pressed, window positions will be swapped
+- `Ctrl` + `<Direction>`: Selects a window in the given direction of the overlay.
+When `Return` is pressed, window positions will be swapped.
-- `Shift` + `Ctrl` + `<Direction>`
-    - In auto-tile mode, this resizes in the opposite direction
+- `Shift` + `Ctrl` + `<Direction>`: In auto-tile mode, this resizes in the opposite direction.
-- `O`: Toggles between horizontal and vertical tiling in auto-tile mode
+- `O`: Toggles between horizontal and vertical tiling in auto-tile mode.
-- `~`: Toggles between floating and tiling in auto-tile mode
+- `~`: Toggles between floating and tiling in auto-tile mode.
-- `Return`: Applies the changes that have been requested
+- `Return`: Applies the changes that have been requested.
-- `Esc`: Cancels any changes that were requested
+- `Esc`: Cancels any changes that were requested.

 ### Window Focus Switching